What is Scaled Agile?

 Strategy and Portfolio (Level 3): This level supports the organization in operationalizing its strategy.
 Successful improvements at this flight level usually lead to increased clarity among employees and thus stronger joint action by the entire organization.

 For scaling Agile, there are several Agile frameworks that offer proven solution patterns.
 There are patterns for all work situations and for all flight levels.
 Let's classify the most important frameworks in the two axes "type of work" and "flight level" (see the image below):

 Scrum addresses development (of a product or service) at the team level;

 LeSSand Scrum@Scale address the development (of a product or service) by multiple teams (value stream level);

 Kanban Addresses all types of work at all levels (team, value stream, and portfolio);

 SAFe addresses all types of work at all levels.
 As an "encyclopedia" for "Business Agility", SAFe integrates many agile frameworks, including Lean Startup, Lean Budgeting, Design Thinking and others.

-A Scaled Agile solution is always an individual solution.
+A Scaled Agile & Lean solution is individual and originates within its own organization.